manfredsteyer/2023_01_11/index.md

 ## The Golden Rule

+Before I start with presenting the inferred patterns, I want to stress out what I call the golden rule for providing services:

+> Whenever possible, use ``@Injectable({providedIn: 'root'})``!

-Before I start with presenting the inferred patterns, I want to stress out what I call the golden rule for providing services: Especially in application code but in several situations in libraries, this is what you want to have: It's easy, tree-shakable, and even works with lazy loading.
+Especially in application code but in several situations in libraries, this is what you want to have: It's easy, tree-shakable, and even works with lazy loading.
 The latter aspect is less a merit of Angular than the underlying bundler: Everything that is just needed in a lazy bundle is put there.

 ## Pattern: Provider Factory